Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 Intel's Binning Process

-• Top Bin: These become K-series and KS-series processors (like the i9-14900KS) which can achieve the highest clock speeds at specified power targets
+• Top Bin: K-series and KS-series processors — the highest clock speeds at specified power targets

-• Mid Bin: These become non-K processors with locked multipliers
+• Mid Bin: Non-K processors with locked multipliers

 Intel's "Cracked" Dies

-When manufacturing defects affect only certain cores of a CPU die, Intel may disable those defective cores and sell the CPU as a lower-tier product with fewer cores.
-For example, a defective 8-core die might become a 6-core i5 processor.
+When manufacturing defects affect only certain cores of a CPU die, Intel may disable those defective cores and sell the CPU as a lower-tier product.
+A defective 8-core die might become a 6-core i5 processor.

 AMD's Binning Process

-• Chiplet Design: AMD's modern CPUs use a chiplet design with separate Core Complex Dies (CCDs) and I/O dies, allowing for more flexible binning
+• Chiplet Design: AMD's modern CPUs use separate Core Complex Dies (CCDs) and I/O dies, allowing flexible binning

 • X3D Variants: The highest-quality silicon is reserved for the premium X3D variants with 3D V-Cache